 $30

 The Icebreaker Merino Pocket Hat is the beanie for ultralight backpackers who count every gram and refuse to sacrifice warmth capability to reach a target pack weight.
-At 0.9 ounces — half the weight of the Smartwool 250 — it packs into a jacket pocket without any detectable volume addition and covers head and ear warmth from approximately 30°F and above during active hiking.
-This is not the warmest beanie in our test group, but it is the only one that genuinely disappears in a kit while still delivering real merino warmth.
+At 0.9 ounces — half the weight of the Smartwool 250, it packs into a jacket pocket without any detectable volume addition and covers head and ear warmth from approximately 30°F and above during active hiking.
+This is not the warmest beanie in this guide, but it is the only one that genuinely disappears in a kit while still delivering real merino warmth.

 Icebreaker uses a fine merino weave in the Pocket Hat that feels noticeably softer against skin than the Smartwool 250.
 For hikers sensitive to wool texture against their forehead, this softness is a meaningful comfort advantage.
 The 100% merino construction provides the same odor resistance benefits as the Smartwool, making it practical for multi-day use without washing.
 Icebreaker's ZQ-certified merino sourcing means the wool is produced to animal welfare and environmental standards, which aligns with the values of many outdoor consumers.